slash4-de/openstack/source/day1.rst

 The 'Keypairs' tab is one of the most important tabs which is used to create secure keys.
 You need these keys to access your instance remotely on SSH from your PC.
 If you loose your keys or forget to download and save the keys to your PC, you can face issues with accessing the VM instance.

-Using 'Floating IPS' tab you can associate a floating IP address ( which is a public IP address) to your VM instance.
+Using 'Floating IPs' tab you can associate a floating IP address ( which is a public IP address) to your VM instance.
 This IP is usually accessible over the Internet which makes it possible for you to access your VM instance remotely.
 The SSH port (  22 by default) must be allowed under 'Access and Security' tab.
 You can do this by adding a new rule so that SSH traffic for your VM instance can pass through.
 This rule is not already present in the default security group.

 Using 'API Access' tab OpenStack API endpoints can be created.

 2. Creating A Network Segment

+Any virtual machine instance that you create in the OpenStack environment, needs to be part of at least one network segment.
+A network segment resembles a VLAN in the real world networking field.
+Therefore before jumping into creating a new VM instance, you will create a network segment which you will be able to associate your VM instance with.
-Before we could create a new virtual machine instance we need to create a network first.
-A VM instance will be part of this network .
+Your VM instance will be part of this network like a VLAN.
 Remember that this is a private network and is not accessible to users other than you.
 This means that all your VM instances will be part of this network and will be isolated from networks created by other users.
 You can infact create more than one private network depending upon your requirements.

+Let's explain the important terms used to define a network segment:
+	--	Network :  It is the name of the network segment that you want to create.
+For example you can call it 'Internal' if it is an internal network.
+	--	Subnet   :  It is a block of IP addresses ( IPv4  or IPv6) which will be used to assign IP addresses to the connecting instances.
+	--	Port        :  A port is the interface of a VM instance or a virtual router which will be used to connect to this network.
+It is just like the NIC on a PC.

+Now let's proceed towards actually creating a new network.
 You need to take following steps in order to create a new network:

 	a.
 Under Network on the left menu bar, go to Networks and select create Network as it is depicted in the image below: